Allemansrätten (the Right of Public access)

 You are welcome to contact the student ministers (Kårallen Building in Linköping and Trappan Building in Norrköping) if you have any queries regarding religious matters or even if you want to get in contact with someone of your own religion.

 Smoking RökningSmoking is forbidden in all public places in Sweden, i.e. at the university, in restaurants, coffee shops, shopping centres, nightclubs, etc. Please note that smoking outside hospitals is only allowed in designated places.

 Taxi TaxiTraveling by taxi can be expensive, although some companies offer student discounts.
 Ask the taxi driver before you start your journey.

 Time TidLocal time in Sweden is GMT +1.
-Sweden uses daylight saving time (DST), meaning that the clocks are put forward 1 hour on the last Sunday in March and put back on the last Sunday in October.
+Sweden uses daylight saving time (DST), meaning that the clocks are put forward 1 hour on the last Sunday in March and put back an hour on the last Sunday in October.

 Water VattenTap water in Sweden is safe to drink and of very good quality.

 Sweden has four distinct seasons and temperatures vary greatly between the north and the south.
 In Östergötland, the average temperature in July is approximately +20˚C (68˚F) and in February the average temperature is -4˚C (24˚F).
 The winter temperature can, however, fall to as low as -20˚C (-4˚F).